 This video concludes the segment on accidental system discharges from the ORR Protection 2016 Seminar Series.
 In the next chapter, we will learn about the common causes and cures for leaky sprinkler systems.
-If you would like to attend our seminar series in-person, click the banner below to register for a seminar near you.
-We also encourage you to subscribe to our blog to receive the latest fire protection news and updates.
+If you would like to attend our seminar series in-person, visit our events page to register for a seminar near you.

 Problem 1: How to Operate Your Fire Panel

 - How to Operate Your Fire Panel: Alarm Signals

 - How to Operate Your Fire Panel: Trouble and Supervisory Signals

 - How to Operate Your Fire Panel: Conventional and Addressable Panels

 Problem 2: Causes and Cures for Trouble Signals